eoumenwa/Dare.ioProjects/PROJECT 10: Load Balancer Solution With Nginx and SSL.md

 ## Part 2 - Register a new domain name and configure secured connection using SSL/TLS certificates

    In the following steps, we shall make necessary configurations to make connections to our Tooling Web Solution secured!
    In order to get a valid SSL certificate - we need to register a new domain name, using any Domain name registrar - a company that manages reservation of domain names.
-The    most popular ones are: Godaddy.com, Domain.com, Bluehost.com. we shall howevevr be using reenom.com in this project
+The    most popular ones are: Godaddy.com, Domain.com, Bluehost.com. we shall however be using freenom.com in this project

 1. Register the new domain name with freenom.com